 Grounding Tool Kit

 Once you figure out what works for you, be prepared to use your grounding techniques when the need arises.
-You might even consider collecting any “props” that you may need in a box somewhere that is handy to retrieve when you need it.
+You might even consider collecting any “props” that you may need in a box somewhere that is handy to retrieve when you need them.
 Likewise having a playlist ready to go is a smart idea as well.